-IDSY 1190 FLUID POWER AND PIPING SYSTEMS (37-112-5)
+IDSY 1190 FLUID POWER SYSTEMS (30-75-4)

-This course provides instruction in the fundamentals of safely operating hydraulic, pneumatic, and pump and piping systems.
+This course provides instruction in the fundamentals of safely operating hydraulic and pneumatic systems.
 Theory and practical application concepts are discussed.
-Topics include hydraulic system principles and components, pneumatic system principles and components, and the installation, maintenance, and troubleshooting of pump and piping systems.
+Topics include hydraulic system principles and components and pneumatic system principles and components.